Linda Papadopoulos

-Linda Papadopoulos (born May 10, 1971) is a Canadian psychologist based in England.
+Linda Papadopoulos (born February 3, 1971) is a Canadian psychologist based in England.

 Education

-Papadopoulos was born in Toronto, Ontario, Canada, on May 10, 1971.
-She earned a BA degree in Psychology from York University in Toronto, Ontario, Canada, an MSc in Health psychology from the University of Surrey in the United Kingdom and a PhD in Psychology from City University in London.
+Papadopoulos was born in Toronto, Ontario, Canada, on February 3, 1971.
+She earned a BA degree in psychology from York University in Toronto, Ontario, Canada, an MSc in health psychology from the University of Surrey in the United Kingdom and a PhD in psychology from City University in London.

 Career

 In 2010, she was commissioned by the Home Office to write a review on the effects of sexualisation on young people.

 Papadopoulos appeared as the resident psychotherapist for 3 seasons of VH1’s reality show Celebrity Fit Club.
 She also hosted the Discovery Fit & Health channel TV series My Naked Secret, which told the personal stories of people who are hiding physical abnormalities.
 She has been a regular commentator on many true life crime and history programs on UKTV channels.

+Papadopoulos currently appears as a consulting psychologist for the Reelz documentary television series Autopsy: The Last Hours of…, which explores the life of celebrities and circumstances of their deaths.